Manage Person Data - Menu in WISEid Portal

 Only records uploaded without a WISEid in a person file upload are put through a match review process.
 The match review process is done to try and find an existing, matching WISEid.

-The match review process has been refined for the 2024-25 school year to reduce the amount of scrolling and clicking, allowing you to see results much more clearly and quickly.
+The match review process has been refined to reduce the amount of scrolling and clicking, allowing you to see results much more clearly and quickly.

 The Review Matches screen displays persons with your LEA who may match existing people within the WISEid system.
 Matches could be the result of :

-• An LEA receives a new student or staff and doesn’t know their WISEid yet, so they leave that field empty when they do the initial file upload.
-As part of it’s regular cycles, the WISEid application locates persons with matching data elements (name, gender, birthdate, etc.) that could be referring to the new person who does not have a WISEid yet.
+- An LEA receives a new student or staff and doesn’t know their WISEid yet, so they leave that field empty when they do the initial file upload.
+As part of its regular cycles, the WISEid application locates people with matching data elements (name, gender, birthdate, etc.) that could be referring to the new person who does not have a WISEid yet.
 LEAs can then view the results that the application has discovered and review that information thoroughly and carefully to determine if any of the located matches are indeed that new person.

 Each person (student or staff) can only ever have one WISEid.
-A WISEid cannot be shared by two persons.
-Since the person’s WISEid is a keystone piece of data for every data record associated to that person, the match review process should be a regularly scheduled part of your data quality routine.
+Two people cannot share a WISEid.
+Since the person’s WISEid is a keystone piece of data for every data record associated to that person, include the match review process in your regular data quality routine.
 Review all matches to avoid creating duplicate records.

 Notice that the match review tables only display five records at a time.
 The table extends using the numbered ‘tab’ system along the bottom of the table.
 The bottom right-hand corner of the table displays the total number of records that could be potential matches (e.g., the example agency in the screenshot above has a total of 41 records).
-While 41 is a reasonable number of records to manage, it still emphasizes that the match review process should be a regularly scheduled part of your data quality routine.
+While 41 is a reasonable number of records to manage, it still emphasizes that you should regularly schedule the match review process into your data quality routine.

 How to Conduct a Match Review

-2. A new screen will appear displaying two sections.
+- A new screen appears displaying two sections.
 The top section displays the record, and the bottom section displays potential matches for the record.
 When the record is expanded, subsections are visible.
 Subsections are indicated by light blue headers.
 Pay attention to whether the record belongs to a student or a staff member.

-• If the uploaded record (displayed at the top) belongs to a student, the record will be expanded.
+- If the uploaded record (displayed at the top) belongs to a student, the record is expanded.
 Notice the record has three sub-sections:

-• Since these items are generally not helpful for matching staff, if the uploaded record (displayed at the top) belongs to a staff member, the record will not be expanded.
+Since these items are generally not helpful for matching staff, if the uploaded record (displayed at the top) belongs to a staff member, the record is not expanded.

-3. Below the uploaded record will be a table displaying existing people whose data look similar, potential matches for the person in the top record.
-The bottom has green squares.
-These green squares show you boxes that match what you have uploaded.
+- Below the uploaded record, a table displays existing people whose data look similar, as potential matches for the person in the top record.
+These green squares in the results show you boxes that match what you have uploaded.
 Be careful when matching; a name matching doesn’t mean it is the same person.
 If you aren’t certain, check other information available to verify the match.
 Click the expander icon (small triangle) located in the far left of each row on the potential match table.
 Verify the birth date and gender as well, along with any other data to ensure your match is indeed a match.

 A handy new feature on the potential matches is that ‘Other Names’ appears as a column, making this data element much easier to review.

-You will either find a matching person, or you will not find a matching person.
+You either will find a matching person, or you will not find a matching person.
 Be very sure your match is accurate before you accept the match to merge the person records.
-If you do not find a match, you will need to create a new person record.
+If you do not find a match, you need to create a new person record.

 I Found A Match